-We do not publish novel excerpts, memoirs, genre material, flash fiction (less than 1000 words), reviews, erotica or works which rely upon explicit language or gratuitous violence.
+We do not publish novel excerpts, memoirs, genre material, flash fiction (approximately 1000 words), reviews, erotica or works which rely upon explicit language or gratuitous violence.

 Fiction can be up to 5000 words.
 It should be relevant to a general audience, compelling and thought provoking.
 Finally, it should contain a protagonist with a positive, articulated, universal goal (e.g., freedom from oppression) who actively struggles to achieve that goal, overcoming emotional obstacles in the process.
 We expect the protagonist’s values and beliefs to be reflected in his or her behavior, which behavior initiates conflict with other characters.
 Ideally, the protagonist has a significant need and is motivated by a past wound which he or she attempts to heal.
 By story’s end the protagonist learns something significant about human behavior.

 Essays can be up to 5000 words.
 We do not publish essays which are life stories.
 We do publish essays which express perspectives about topics of general, timeless interest.
 That is, we are not interested in essays about current events but are interested in essays about the vagaries of human behavior.

 We are interested in poems which contain vivid images, resonating voice, rich language, discernible rhythm and thoughtful messaging.
 An example of these attributes is Mary Oliver’s Wild Geese.
 Speculative, avant-garde, experimental poems, as well as odd-formatted poetry, are for other magazines.

 Visual arts which elicit the comment, “How interesting!” are desired.
 Submit visual arts as .jpg files; do not send .tif or .bmp files.
 Accepted visuals may be reduced to fit the available space.